donders-research-data-management/rdm-wiki/rdm-wiki/en/protocols/administrator.md

 Within the digital repository, the research administrator role is mainly defined in terms of rights with respect to particular collections of files.
 There are three types of collections: data acquisition collections (DACs), research documentation collections (RDCs), and data sharing collections (DSCs).
 Building these collections involves uploading files and providing collection attributes, as described in the _DI RDM Protocol for Researchers_.

 The collections are aggregated by Donders center (DCC, DCCN, DCN_s, and DCN_m).
 A collection is assigned to one of the centers if it is initiated by that center’s research administrator.

+TBD: the following section is not really clear to me.
+Access permissions per collection are not related to the centers.

-This way of organizing the collections does limits the access to these collections by members of other Donders centers or RU-external institutes, as the authorization for collection access is at the level of the collections (rather than at the center level).
+This organization of the collections limits the access to these collections by members of other Donders centers or RU-external institutes, as the authorization for collection access is at the level of the collections (rather than at the center level).
 Authorization for the collection manager role, however, is at the center level.

 The rights and responsibilities of research administrators involve the following:

-1. Initiating, initializing and managing collections
+1. Initiating, initializing and managing collections.
 2. Authorizing users at the center level.
-3. Creating, managing and linking user accounts
+3. Creating, managing and linking user accounts.

+TBD: in the previous section, it states "creating" user accounts.
+But the ou_admin cannot create user accounts in the RDM, only u- and e-number accounts.

 These three tasks are now described in more detail.
 For the description of the first task (initiating, initializing and managing collections), we have to make some distinctions between DACs, RDCs and DSCs.

 ## 6. Initiating, Initializing and Managing Collections